 Aquatic Toxins and Animal Health

-Cyanotoxin ingestion can occur when animals drink water containing cyanotoxins, when they clean or lick their fur, or when they consume algal mats.
-Pets that did swim in water with an algae bloom should be immediately washed before they have a chance to lick their fur.
-Because of their relatively smaller size and body weight, some animals can suffer greater adverse health effects after ingesting, inhaling, or having dermal contact with cyanotoxins.
+Harmful algal bloom poisonings can occur when animals drink water containing algal toxins, when they clean or lick their fur after swimming, or when they consume algal mats.
+Pets that swim in water with an algae bloom should be immediately washed before they have a chance to lick their fur.
+Because of their relatively smaller size and body weight, some animals can suffer greater adverse health effects after ingesting, inhaling, or having dermal contact with algal toxins.

-Some toxins such as microcystins may persist in the water for weeks after a bloom has disappeared, therefore it is good practice to keep people and pets out of the water during and after a bloom.
-There is no way to know if a cyanobacteria bloom is toxic without testing a sample in a laboratory, although some field test strips offer a promising tool.
+It is good practice to keep pets and other domestc animals out of the water during and after a bloom.
+There is no way to know if a bloom is toxic without testing a sample in a laboratory or using a field test kit.

 - Pets, domestic livestock, and wildlife should not swim in or drink water where an algal bloom, discolored water, or foam is present.
 Remember, algal blooms can present in shades of bright green, brown, red, orange, purple, and yellow or other colors.
 Sometimes algal blooms are reported to resemble spilled paint in the water due to their bright colors.